safak/movie-website/README.md

 You can Subscribe to my youtube channel to learn and build more such amazing projects.
 I have tutorials on :

--Node.JS
+- Node.JS
--React.JS
+- React.JS
--Mongodb
+- Mongodb
--Express
+- Express
--and many more amazing concepts and technologies
+- and many more amazing concepts and technologies

 Channel Link : https://www.youtube.com/c/LamaDev